FixedEffects/InteractiveFixedEffectModels.jl/README.md

 - `:ar` (default) This method fits a factor model by alternating regressions on loadings interacted with time dummy and factors interacted by id dummy.
 It is the fastest method.
 - `:gd`.
 This method fits a factor model by gradient descent.
 - `:svd`.
 This method fits a factor model by SVD on the matrix N x T, after imputing missing values using predictions from the factor model fitted in the previous iteration.
-The `:svd` method requires that the initial dataset contains unique observations for a given pair id x time, and that there is enough RAM to store a matrix NxT.
-The `svd` method is fast when T/N is small and when the number of missing values is small.
+The `:svd` method requires (i) that the initial dataset contains unique observations for a given pair id x time (ii) that there is enough RAM to store a matrix NxT.

 You may find some speed comparisons [here](benchmark/benchmark.md)